Kamal 2: Proxy Changes

 Overly flexible

-Using Traefik labels, it is possible to get Kamal to do things it was not initially designed to do, like integrating Let’s Encrypt, or running multiple application on one server.
+Using Traefik labels, it is possible to get Kamal to do things it was not initially designed to do, like integrating Let’s Encrypt or running multiple applications on one server.

 Hard to understand errors